 As it’s right in the center and is so easily accessible, Syntagma Square is an easy meeting point.
 Thousands of Athenians pass by on a daily basis.

 In 2011, Syntagma Square hosted the anti-austerity movement of Aganaktismenoi, similar to the Spanish Indignados.
 For several months, people who had been affected by the crisis were gathering here as a means of protest against the Greek politics.

 Syntagma is also a popular spot for rallies, demonstrations and events.
 As a result, it’s closed to the traffic every now and then, with no previous notice.
 This is another reason why I tend to discourage tourists from driving in central Athens!

-During Christmas, a big Christmas tree brightens up Syntagma Square.
-Often, there are free gigs and performances to celebrate New Year’s Eve.
+During the Christmas season, a big Christmas tree brightens up Syntagma Square, and there are free gigs and performances to celebrate New Year’s Eve.

 Hotels and buildings around Syntagma Square Athens

 Right on Syntagma Square, you will see one of the most emblematic hotels in Greece, Hotel Grande Bretagne.
 Its rooftop bar is a fantastic place for beautiful views of Athens.